adithya8/ContextualEmbeddingDR/models/README.md

 All models assume you have an input matrix of `N_observations X 768`, where `N_observations` is the training set size.
 The goal is produce `N_obsevations X K` output where `K` is the lower dimensional represetnation from the model.

 *Aggregating to user-level.* In many situations, one has multiple documents/posts/messages per individual.
+To form user representation, the message representations of each user is averaged.

 ### Using CSVs through python

-Here is an example for how to use the CSV:
+Here is an example for how to use the models in CSV format:

 ```py
 def transform(user_emb):